hahnyuan/nn_tools/README.md

 ### features

 1. Converting a model between different frameworks.
-2. Constructing a model using this tools quickly.
+2. Some convenient tools of manipulate caffemodel and prototxt quickly, see [Caffe model](https://github.com/hahnyuan/nn_tools/tree/master/Caffe).
 3. Analysing a model, get the operations number(ops) in every layers.

 ### requirements